TAMUSA-ACM/Git-GitHub-Workshop/README.md

 ## Review the Code
-Add details...
+* Click on the 'Code' tab to open the dialog (this is also the default view)

 ## Open an Issue
-* Click on the 'Issues' tab
+* Click on the 'Issues' tab to open the dialog
 * Click on the 'New issues' button
 * Give the issues a title and description
 * Click on the 'Submit new issue' button
 <img src='https://recordit.co/QPpN5zdiXh.gif' title='Video Walkthrough' width='750' alt='Video Walkthrough'/>

 ### Interact with an Issue
-* Click on the 'Issues' tab
+* Click on the 'Issues' tab to open the dialog
 * Click on the appropriate issue to open it
 * Assign the issue to a member of the team
    * Click on the 'Assignees' gear